-In October 2012, the Compensation Committee considered different types of long-term incentive vehicles and determined that it would be appropriate to grant restricted stock to the executive officers as an element of their total 2012 compensation package.
-The Compensation Committee believes that such grants were appropriate in order to provide a retention tool and to reward the named executive officers' efforts in 2012 during difficult economic conditions in the semiconductor industry (including in recognition of the Company's success in establishing a leadership position in the smart phone and tablet market and its status as the top supplier to its largest customer).
+In September 2013, the Compensation Committee considered different types of long-term incentive vehicles and determined that it would be appropriate to grant stock options to the executive officers as an element of their total 2013 compensation package.
+The Compensation Committee considered the recommendations of our Chief Executive Officer, the executive compensation study prepared by Frederic W. Cook & Co. and peer group compensation data, among other factors, in connection with its decision to grant the stock options.
+The Compensation Committee believes that such grants were appropriate in order to provide a retention tool and to reward the named executive officers' efforts in 2013.